-To use the study of historical theories and methods to foster capacities for astute investigation and appraisal of a range of events and social phenomena, and for the multi-dimensional, comprehensive
+To use the study of historical theories and methods to foster capacities for astute investigation and appraisal of a range of events and social phenomena, and for the multi-dimensional, comprehensive evaluation of different societies and eras.

 To produce graduates who, through study of the past, can appreciate the historical origins of problems in human society, communicate their findings widely for the purpose of effecting positive change, and formulate pathways into the future.